Guilty Men

-Guilty Men is a short book published in Great Britain in July 1940 that attacked British public figures for their failure to re-arm and their appeasement of Nazi Germany in the 1930s.
-A classic denunciation of the former government policy, it shaped popular and scholarly thinking for two decades.
+Guilty Men is a British polemical book written under the pseudonym "Cato" that was published in July 1940, after the failure of British forces to prevent the defeat and occupation of Norway and France by Nazi Germany.
+It attacked fifteen public figures for their failed policies towards Germany and for their failure to re-equip the British armed forces.
+In denouncing appeasement, it defined the policy as the "deliberate surrender of small nations in the face of Hitler's blatant bullying".
+A classic denunciation of the former government's policy, it shaped popular and scholarly thinking for the next two decades.

 Contents

-Guilty Men was a British polemical book written under the pseudonym "Cato" published in July 1940.
-It attacked fifteen public figures for their failed policies towards Germany and for their failure to re-equip the British armed forces.
-In denouncing appeasement, it defines the policy as the "deliberate surrender of small nations in the face of Hitler's blatant bullying".

 The book's slogan, "Let the guilty men retire", was an attack on members of the National Government before Winston Churchill became Prime Minister in May 1940.
 Most were Conservatives, although some were National Liberals and one was Ramsay MacDonald, the former leader of the Labour Party.
 Several were current members of Churchill's government.
 The book shaped popular thinking about appeasement for twenty years; it effectively destroyed the reputation of former Prime Ministers Stanley Baldwin and Neville Chamberlain, and contributed to the defeat of the Conservative Party at the 1945 general election.
 According to historian David Dutton, "its impact upon Chamberlain's reputation, both among the general public and within the academic world, was profound indeed".